MattGaarder/readme-generator/folder1/README.md

-# Professional README.md Generator
+# Team Profile Generator

 ## Description:

-A command-line application that dynamically generates a professional README.md file from a user's input using node.js and the npm inquirer package; a collection of common interactive command line user interfaces.
+This is a Node.js command-line application that generates an HTML webpage displaying summaries for each member of a software engineering team.
+The application takes in information about team members through a series of prompts and generates an HTML file based on the user's responses.

 ---